 When we have the completed forms and medical certificates from the Doctors or Coroner, we will then arrange a date and time for the cremation.
-We will of course let you know exactly when this will be so that if you wish, you can pause for a few moments to send your thoughts or make arrangements to join us at the crematorium.
+We will of course let you know exactly when this will be so that if you wish, you can pause for a few moments to send your thoughts as we arrive.

 Each person is laid out, washed and dressed as per your wishes.
 They are then laid into a wooden coffin, fully fitted with handles, lining and pillow.
 A formal nameplate is fixed to the lid which can be personalised as you would like.

 On the morning of the cremation, we will make our way to the crematorium at the appointed time.
 We will carry the coffin into the chapel and place it upon the catafalque.
 If there is a particular piece of music you would like played, any words or perhaps a poem that you would like our Director to say on your behalf, these will be made at this time